-Now that more and more people are becoming so health conscious, with physical fitness in their minds, there are so many post-workout supplements in the market today.
+Now that more and more people are becoming so health-conscious, with physical fitness in their minds, there are so many post-workout supplements and Canadian medications on the market today.
 However, it is quite hard to figure out if these are effective based on manufacturers’ claims.

-The fact is, it is very possible to replace all those supplements with traditional food nutrients – as in those you get from food stuffs.
+The fact is, it is possible to replace all those supplements with traditional food nutrients – as in those you get from foodstuffs.
 The difference lies in the amount of the nutrients provided of these MISs and the convenience of intake.
 This is why people go for the latter, after all.

 The question is: Are multi-ingredient supplements really effective?